mrciolino/wiki-backup/Events/three-year-timeskip.md

 ## Narascus
 Narascus establishes a cathedral worshipping Ry-ann, however it is run bu clerics of his own cult who believe him to be a chosen prophet of Ry-ann.

+## Bazzert
+Bazzert remains trapper in a coma after pulling a card.
+He remains asleep in a barrel, kept safe in Altricia.